Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 ## Commit \#84 12/03/2020

 Changes:
--   Integrate the first pass at EMS support, by RB, into EBTKS_Bus_Interface_ISR.cpp also cleaned up some formatting
+-   Integrate the first pass at EMC support, by RB, into EBTKS_Bus_Interface_ISR.cpp also cleaned up some formatting
 -   change onReadData() to just use the global addReg rather than passing it as a parameter since it is only called from one place, and addReg was the only value that is ever passed to it